-Fire Drill Test (code + [#] + 69)
+Fire Drill Test (Code + # + 69)

-This test causes fire bells to be activated (in either steady or pulsing manner as programmed in the system) for the purpose of conducting a fire drill or a bell test.
-This test can only be activated by the installer or a master user as follows:
+This test causes fire bells to be activated (in either steady or pulsing manner as programmed in the system), for the purpose of conducting a fire drill or a bell test.
+This can only be activated by the installer or a master user from Partition 1 keypads as follows:

-- Enter the corresponding security code and press [#] + 69 (make sure the burglary portion of the system is disarmed).
-Consoles will display "FIRE DRILL ACTIVE" while this test is active. - 2.
-The test may be stopped by entering any security code and pressing OFF.
+1. Enter the corresponding security code and press [#} + 69 (make sure the burglary portion of the system is disarmed).
+Keypads will display "FIRE DRILL ACTIVE" while the test is active.